amandaleee/empty_set_personal/README.md

 [browsable HTML coverage reports](http://screen.ac/a339e01a35d7), which offer a more human-readable coverage report for fine-grained line-by-line analysis.

+### `codecov` for test coverage analysis and GitHub feedback

+[codecov](https://codecov.io) is a UI for code coverage analysis.
+It also offers a rich GitHub integration, that will provide feedback in the form of PR comments as CircleCI finishes running tests and uploads the `test-reports/coverage.xml` coverage report to `codecov`.
+PRs should automatically be commented upon for instant feedback about whether a PR increased or decreased coverage, etc.

 #### Notes

 See the following files for information about how test coverage reporting is